-Carroll County native Brian Eldridge received his Bachelor's degree from West Virginia University, where he studied music education, and clarinet with John Weigand.
-Mr. Eldridge went on to receive his Master’s from University of Michigan in clarinet performance, where he studied with Fred Ormand.
-Mr. Eldridge joined the US Army Field Band in 2005 and has played there since and has participated in approximately 30 concert tours around the United States.
-He also enjoys playing chamber music and has played recitals in many colleges and public school clinics as well.
-In addition to Annapolis and the US Army Field Band, Mr. Eldridge has played with the West Virginia Symphony and the Windsor Symphony in Ontario.
-Mr. Eldridge is married to a violinist and has three young children.
+Carroll County native Brian Eldridge received his bachelor’s degree from West Virginia University, where he studied music education and clarinet with John Weigand.
+Eldridge went on to receive his master’s from University of Michigan in clarinet performance, where he studied with Fred Ormand.
+Eldridge joined the US Army Field Band in 2005 and has played there since and has participated in approximately 30 concert tours around the United States.
+He also enjoys playing chamber music and has played recitals in many colleges and public-school clinics as well.
+In addition to Annapolis and the US Army Field Band, Eldridge has played with the West Virginia Symphony and the Windsor Symphony in Ontario.
+Eldridge is married to a violinist and has three young children.

 Audiences will be able to hear the Annapolis Symphony’s new clarinetists together for the first time at Pops in the Park when they join the orchestra for the first concert of the 2016-2017 season.
 The annual Pops in the Park concert is one of the Symphony’s most popular programs.
 Presented free of charge on Sunday, September 4, 2016 at 5:30pm at Anne Arundel County’s Quiet Waters Park amphitheater, it is a highlight of Labor Day Weekend.
 This family-friendly concert is perfect for all ages and features pops favorites and light classics performed by the entire orchestra.
 In case of rain the concert will be rescheduled on Monday September 5, 2016 at 5:30pm.